wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 ## Introductions

-* <a target="_blank" href="https://docs.microsoft.com/en-us/learn/paths/store-data-in-azure/">"Store data in Azure"</a>
+* <a target="_blank" href="https://docs.microsoft.com/en-us/learn/paths/store-data-in-azure/">DOCS: "Store data in Azure"</a>

-* <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/choose-storage-approach-in-azure/">Microsoft's FREE "Choose a data storage approach in Azure"</a>
+* <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/choose-storage-approach-in-azure/">LEARN: "Choose a data storage approach in Azure"</a>

 ## Types of Storage and Data